deathworlders/online/content/books/deathworlders/chapter-12-only-human.md

 "How much AM I cleared to know about?"

 "Right, so we took a look at the way business is done out here and promptly said "fook that", right?
 Giant fookin' spaceships with giant fookin' guns and even gianter fookin' armour plates pounding the living shite out of each other at spittin' distance.
-They've got missiles and mines nowadays - apparently they picked that trick up off one of us - but their whole approach is pretty bloody direct."
+They've got missiles and mines nowadays---apparently they picked that trick up off one of us---but their whole approach is pretty bloody direct."

 "Oh.
 Really?
 One of, um, us?"